Your true Icelandic winter adventure awaits. Book your tour now!

 From Jökulsárlón you can easily walk to the famous Diamond Beach.
 This black sand beach sparkles with colorful icebergs that wash up on the beach as they flow from the lagoon to the Atlantic Ocean.
 Photographers agree that Diamond Beach is one of the most photogenic places on Earth.

 For those looking for an unforgettable experience, kayaking is among the many fun activities you can try in Jökulsárlón.
 It's a great way to explore the lagoon and really see and feel its intensity.
-If you're interested in exploring the lagoon on the water, you can join the Jökulsárlón glacier lagoon kayaking tour suited for all types of paddlers.
+If you're interested in exploring the lagoon on the water, you can join the Jökulsárlón glacier lagoon kayaking tour, which is suited for all types of paddlers.

 Jökulsárlón glacier lagoon in South East Iceland